Looking for a quick, healthy and fun dinner option? These savoury green pancakes are packed full of vegetables, protein and flavour.

-In fact, this recipe was specifically created as a way to convince kids to eat a large helping of greens.
-Perfect for Earth Day, Saint Patrick’s Day or Shrove Tuesday (I used to live in Ireland).
+This recipe was specifically created as a way to convince kids to eat a large helping of greens.
+Perfect for Earth Day, Saint Patrick’s Day, or Shrove Tuesday.
+(I used to live in Ireland).

 Pancakes for Dinner!

-These savoury green pancakes are perfect for breakfast or dinner.
+These savory green pancakes are perfect for breakfast or dinner.
 They are grain-free, full of protein and delicious.
 Not sure how to serve them?
 Here are a few different suggestions:

-- Our favourite way to eat these pancakes is like an open-faced sandwich with cheddar cheese, tomato and lettuce.
+- Our favorite way to eat these pancakes is like an open-faced sandwich with mayonnaise, tomato, and lettuce.

 - Have breakfast for dinner by serving these pancakes with fried eggs.

-- Pancakes can be posh when you serve them with a large salad and some freshly whipped ricotta cheese.
+- Green pancakes are posh when you serve them with a large salad and some freshly whipped ricotta cheese.

 - Turn them into grilled cheese pancakes.

-- Use feta in the pancakes, and add 1 tbsp of dill for a Mediterranean flavour.
-Serve with hummus and tzatziki.
+- Use feta in the pancakes, and add 1 Tbsp of dill for a Mediterranean flavor.
+Serve with tzatziki.

-These savoury green pancakes are a healthy option for breakfast or dinner.
-Naturally gluten-free, they are also packed full of leafy green vegetables and protein.
+These savory green pancakes are a healthy option for breakfast or dinner.
+Naturally gluten-free, they are also packed full of leafy green vegetables and protein!
+See the section above for 7 serving options.

 - Prep Time: 15 minutes